JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/README.md

-*True sovereignty is not granted by a system; it is asserted by creating a system of your own that is so logically complete and functionally independent that the old system has no point of leverage.
+*"True sovereignty is not granted by a system; it is asserted by creating a system of your own that is so logically complete and functionally independent that the old system has no point of leverage."
 Joshua Roy Dakin Mandryk*

 # Project OpenSourceTerraCore